jy0u/jy0u.github.io/_posts/2016-06-29-notes_for_terms_of_compiler_domain.md

 > Then itemp2 can be computed at compile time and the
 > addition need not be done during execution.
 > @[orginal page](https://sourceforge.net/p/sdcc/mailman/message/5474241/)
+>
+> Rematerialization is a strategy for register allocator to determine if it is cheaper to recompute the value than to use memory load/store.

 * PHI instruction